Capital Gains Tax Rates and Rules for 2025

 The Internal Revenue Service (IRS) changes these numbers every year to adjust for inflation.
 You may learn your tax bracket by going to the IRS website, or asking your accountant.

-Here’s a table that breaks down the short-term capital gains tax rates for the 2023 tax year, or for tax returns that are filed in 2024.
+Here’s a table that shows the short-term capital gains tax rates for the 2025 tax year, for tax returns that are usually filed in 2026, according to the IRS.

 Marginal Rate